 What about windscreen obstructions?
-The law says that you must have a full and proper view to the front and front-sides of the vehicle.
-That means clearing your windscreen completely of snow and ice before you drive.
+The law says you must have a full and proper view to the front and front-sides of the vehicle.
+Make sure you clear your windscreen completely of snow and ice before you drive.
 Don't forget to clear your roof as well, as snow could slip down and obscure your vision .

-If you have a satnav mount that sticks to your windscreen, make sure that it is somewhere that won't block your view of the road.
+If you have a satnav mount stuck to your windscreen, make sure it's somewhere that won't block your view of the road.

 Other matters, such as screen damage, are dealt with under MOT failure, says our expert .